buguroo/pyknow/docs/source/reference.rst

 +++++++++++++++++++++

 This composed PCE negates the given PCE, reversing the logic.
-If the given PCE matches this will not and vice versa.
+If the given PCE matches, this will not and vice versa.

 .. code-block:: python
    :caption: Match if `name` is not `Charlie`.